tailscale/libtailscale/elixir/README.md

 Everything in this chain of packages should be considered proof of concept at this point and should not be used for anything important.
-Especially the `gen_tailscale` library has been constructed by crudely hacing the original `gen_tcp` module to use `libtailscale` and could use a total rewrite at some point.
+Especially the `gen_tailscale` library has been constructed by crudely hacking the original `gen_tcp` module to use `libtailscale` and could use a total rewrite at some point.
 However, it works well enough that my example application [`tschat`](https://github.com/Munksgaard/tschat) is able to accept connections